Han-Lon/rawrify-video-compressor/README.md

 Also includes functionality for converting videos from .mov to .mp4 format, because simply converting to .mp4 reduces size by a significant amount.

+### Easy Method (Windows Only...
+For Now)
+- If you want the lowest effort installation process, read this section
+- [Go to the Releases page for this project](https://github.com/Han-Lon/rawrify-video-compressor/releases) and find the most recent "rawrify-video-compressor-windows.zip" file
+- Download it
+- Extract it to whichever folder you want
+- Voila!
+You are ready to go since it comes pre-packaged with all the Python and FFmpeg dependencies.
+Refer to the sections below (except Prerequisites) for how to use it
+  - Please note you will NOT have to use the `python` keyword for running this-- you can just use `./compressor.exe --desired_size=<DESIRED_SIZE>` and so on

 ### Prerequisites
 - Python 3.8+ recommended, but most 3.0+ versions should work
 - Install the required Python packages in requirements.txt using `pip install -r requirements.txt`